meilisearch/vuepress-plugin-meilisearch/README.md

 ## Compatibility with Meilisearch

-This package only guarantees the compatibility with the [version v0.24.0 of Meilisearch](https://github.com/meilisearch/Meilisearch/releases/tag/v0.24.0).
+This package only guarantees compatibility with the [version v0.24.0 of Meilisearch](https://github.com/meilisearch/meilisearch/releases/tag/v0.24.0).

 ## Development Workflow and Contributing